silviaelisabeth/SensorResponse-inSilico/README.md

 # SensorResponse-inSilico
-This is an in-silico study to simulate bias due to delayed sensor response and the error propagation when working with two (electrochemical) sensors.
+SensinSilico is a simulation software published together with the respective peer-reviewed article *xXXx in xXXx (TBA)*.
+It studies the error propaga(on when combining two (electrochemical) sensors with different response times.
+This document is meant as installation and operation manual to use the software and explains relevant application’s functions.

 ### Background
 In environmental sensing, especially in total parameter monitoring, it is required to monitor not one but at least two analytes simultaneously and ideally at the same location.
 However, due to differences in sensor characteristics, e.g., acquisition rate, sensor response, etc., it can be cumbersome to do this for multiple sensors.